eibiflo/cf_cookiemanager/Documentation/ChangeLog/Index.rst

 -------------
 Added a Button-role "Reject all", now its posible to have a Reject All Button, instand of a Settings Button.

+Fixed ignore unknown category in backend Filter

+keep original iframe width and height, if found

+Added Script Override to RenderUtility

 Version 1.0.6 - Bugfixes
 -------------